 Read a more user-friendly version at Tiny Rounding Down, Big Fund Losses: An in-depth analysis of the recent Balancer incident | BlockSec Blog

 Updated on September 15, 2023: Balancer has published the official post-mortem, which provides a detailed description about the whole story of this incident, including the experience and lessons learned.
 This post-mortem, with its intricate and execellent narrative, is compelling and certainly worth your time.

 From a security perspective, this post-mortem reveals that there exist two bugs, the first one is the rounding down error we have discussed in our report, and the second one is the “resets rate on 0 supply”, which occurred in attack steps 3.6 and 3.7, as described in our report.
 Balancer’s report regards the second one as the most critical issue with the first being contributory.
-However, we believe both bugs share equal importance:
+However, we believe both bugs are equally important for profitable exploitation:

 1) The first bug is used to pump the token rate, serving as the root cause of the profit.
 Without it, generating profit would be unfeasible.

 2) The second bug enables the exploit by balancing the bb-a-tokens’ debt.
 Without it, the attack would fail due to the poor liquidity of the bb-a-tokens, given there are no other sources to obtain these tokens (unless the attacker manages to get them by some means).

 On August 22, 2023, Balancer publicly announced the presence of a critical vulnerability affecting multiple boosted pools, and urged users to immediately withdraw LPs from the affected pools.
 Balancer had initiated emergency mitigation procedures to secure the majority of TVL, yet some funds remained at risk.
 Unfortunately, on August 27, just five days later, we noticed several attacks in the wild.
 Since then, assets exceeding $2.12M have been stolen.